Srixx24/Srixx24/README.md

 <h3><p align="left">
 I am a student in the AR/VR program and have completed two trimesters that have covered many basic skills in computer programing.
 </p></h3>
-Although I'm going into game dev, I very much enjoy front end languages.
+Although I'm going into game dev, I very much enjoy front-end languages.
 It's been my favorite part of the curriculum so far.
-Starting in
-May 2024 I'll officially start AR/VR dev, I'm sure Unity will soon become a favorite as well!
-This program to date has provide me with many skills and helped sharpen ones already had.
+Starting in May 2024 I'll officially start AR/VR dev, I'm sure Unity will soon become a favorite as well!
+This program to date has provided me with many skills and helped sharpen the ones already had.
 Like...

 <br>